trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

                         info_callback, saving_callback)
 ```

+For a symmetric pressure/non-pressure splitting, use
+`IISPHTimeStepCallback(pressure_projection=:strang)`.
+This applies half pressure
+projections around the RK step while RK stages still evaluate only the non-pressure
+right-hand side.
+For repeated fixed steps, adjacent half pressure projections are merged
+into one full pressure projection at internal step boundaries, with half projections only
+at the start and end of the integration interval.
+This is closer to a second-order
+splitting of pressure and non-pressure dynamics than a single projection at the end of
+each accepted step.

 By default, the IISPH callback and limiter warm-start the pressure solve: pressure
 initialization is damped once per accepted time step, and intermediate RK stages reuse
 the previous stage pressure as initial guess.